 - One script to analyze the general context of the conversation

 - The other to extract keywords relevant to the service

 - Third to determine the tone of discussion at the start, throughout the interaction, and after solving the issue.

 After a thorough polish, the system became flexible enough to find a selection of relevant replies even from the broadest queries.

 Slow responses are one of the chief complaints about customer support services.
 Delivering results on both ends on time is one of the critical factors of efficient operation.
 This required the ability of the system to scale according to the workload.

-From the business standpoint, - scalability is one of the columns of the well-oiled and smooth customer service.
+From a business standpoint, - scalability is one of the columns of well-oiled and smooth customer service.
 In the context of r search, this being able to process a large amount of data and find the relevant selection in a short time.